Division of Fashion Design and Merchandising

 E-mail: ft@twu.edu

-Fashion Design and Merchandising offers degree programs leading to the Bachelor of Science degree in Fashion Merchandising and the Bachelor of Arts degree in Fashion Design as well as the dual degree program leading to the simultaneous completion of both the B.S. in Fashion Merchandising and the B.A. in Fashion Design.
-In addition, through a partnership with the College of Business, Fashion Design and Merchandising offers dual degree programs that pair the B.A. in Fashion Design with B.B.A. degrees in General Business - Entrepreneurship or Marketing; and the B.S. in Fashion Merchandising with B.B.A. degrees in Marketing, Management, or General Business - Entrepreneurship.
-Finally, students that already possess a bachelor's degree, but are interested in pursuing a second degree in either fashion design or fashion merchandising are encouraged to contact the program to learn more about specific post-baccalaureate degree opportunities.
+Fashion Design and Merchandising offers degree programs leading to the Bachelor of Science degree in Fashion Merchandising and the Bachelor of Arts degree in Fashion Design, as well as the dual degree program leading to the simultaneous completion of both the B.S. in Fashion Merchandising and the B.A. in Fashion Design.
+In addition, through a partnership with the College of Business, Fashion Design and Merchandising offers dual degree programs that pair the B.A. in Fashion Design with B.B.A. degrees in General Business - Entrepreneurship or Marketing and the B.S. in Fashion Merchandising with B.B.A. degrees in Marketing, Management, or General Business - Entrepreneurship.
+Finally, students who already possess a bachelor's degree but are interested in pursuing a second degree in either fashion design or fashion merchandising are encouraged to contact the program to learn more about specific post-baccalaureate degree opportunities.

-Students majoring in Fashion Merchandising or Fashion Design at TWU acquire the basic knowledge, skills, and professional contacts that are vital to success in the fast-paced, global textile, and apparel industry.
+Students majoring in Fashion Merchandising or Fashion Design at TWU acquire the basic knowledge, skills, and professional contacts that are vital to success in the fast-paced, global textile and apparel industry.
 The academic programs for the degrees in Fashion Merchandising and Fashion Design emphasize a fashion industry viewpoint through a practitioner-based curriculum that includes courses that focus on product knowledge, product design and development, production, promotion, merchandising and buying, illustration and drawing, and merchandise planning and control.
 In addition, the industry-based curriculum is supported through a strong liberal arts core of general education courses in communication, language and philosophy, history, government, mathematics, life and social sciences, creative arts, and computer science.
-Also, each student is required to participate in a professional, full-time internship which provides industry experience in fashion-oriented fields.
+Also, each student is required to participate in a professional, full-time internship that provides industry experience in fashion-oriented fields.
 As a result, the programs emphasize preparing students to enter into and succeed in professional careers in the fashion industry within a dynamic global marketplace.

 Faculty members with industry experience and educational background in merchandising or fashion design actively teach and conduct research within the program.
-Fashion Design and Merchandising course offerings are focused on face-to-face delivery through a traditional, daytime schedule because of the hands-on nature of the disciplines and requirements of the courses.
-In addition, most fashion courses are offered only once or twice a year and many have prerequisites for enrollment.
+Fashion Design and Merchandising course offerings are focused on face-to-face delivery through a traditional daytime schedule because of the hands-on nature of the disciplines and requirements of the courses.
+In addition, most fashion courses are offered only once or twice a year, and many have prerequisites for enrollment.
 As a result, for appropriate academic and skills-based growth, required courses on fashion program degree plans must be completed in the proper sequence.
 Information contained within the Fashion Design and Merchandising Courses Offered by Semester document allows students to plan for a successful progression through the program.
 Within the program, students connect with each other through a student organization for program majors.
-Additional information about the program degree offerings, activities, faculty, scholarships, internships, and careers can be found on the TWU Fashion Design and Merchandising webpages.
+Additional information about the program's degree offerings, activities, faculty, scholarships, internships, and careers can be found on the TWU Fashion Design and Merchandising webpages.

 Undergraduate Degrees Offered